 e) You must inform the British embassy or high commission once you have returned to your home country and remain in touch following your return.

 f) At the end of your scholarship, if you are eligible for a return flight home, you must book this through the nominated travel agent by the deadline.
 Final stipend and allowance payments will be withheld if the information is not provided by the deadline given by the Secretariat.
 If you or a partner are responsible for booking your return flight, you must share the flight confirmation with your programme officer.

-g) Your homeward flight must be taken on or before the date your visa expires.
-You will not be permitted to book a flight after your visa expiry date.
+g) Your homeward flight must be taken by the date that your programme officer confirms.
+You will not be permitted to book a flight after your visa expiry date under any circumstances.

 14. Termination of a scholarship

 The Secretariat, acting on behalf of the FCDO, will be entitled to terminate the scholarship at any time, by immediate notice to you in writing, in the event of: